pkardas/notes/books/head-first-design-patterns/notes.md

 Bullet points:

-- The Observer Pattern defines a now-to-many relationship between objects.
+- The Observer Pattern defines a one-to-many relationship between objects.
 - Subjects update Observers using a common interface.
 - Observers of any concrete type can participate in the pattern as long they implement the Observer interface.
 - Observers are loosely coupled in that the Subject knows nothing about them, other than that they implement the